WCSCourses/genomeacademy/modules/dna_extraction_strawberries.md

 1. Put the strawberry into the plastic bag, seal it and crush for about 2 minutes.

 2. Mix together 10ml of washing up liquid, 1g of salt and 100ml water in a beaker.
-This micture will break down cell membranes and release the DNA.
+This mixture will break down cell membranes and release the DNA.

 3. Add 10ml of the extaction liquid to the bag with the strawberry.
 Mix together for 1 minute.

 4. FIlter the strawberry mixture

-5. Pour 10ml of ice-cold ethanol down teh side of the beaker into the strawberry mixture, do not mix or stir.
+5. Pour 10ml of ice-cold ethanol down the side of the beaker into the strawberry mixture, do not mix or stir.
 The DNA will separate out into this layer.

 Within a few seconds you should start to see a white cloudy substance form in the clear layer above the strawberry mixture.
-Use a lolly stick to pull strands of this our of the top layer.
+Use a lolly stick to pull strands of this out of the top layer.

 This is the strawberry DNA.